Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

         at node.js:901:3
 ```

-So as you see our process fall with error.
+You can see that our process failed with an error.

-### Uncaught Exception handler
+### Uncaught Exception Handler

-In this situation node.js gets as a possibility to invoke our handler after
-uncaught exception happened to do this you have to add your handler to uncaughtException event of process object.
+Node.js provides you with the ability to invoke an error handler after an uncaught exception has taken place: for this purpose, you can attach your exception handler to the ** uncaughtException** event of the process object.

-Lets assume that we have a simple node.js app:
+Let us assume that we have a simple Node.js application:

 ```
 'use strict'